-On 1 March 2018, Bishop John McAreavey resigned as Bishop of Dromore.
-Pope Francis accepted the resignation of Bishop John McAreavey as Bishop of Dromore on 26th March 2018 and appointed Bishop Philip Boyce OCD, Bishop Emeritus of Raphoe, as the Apostolic Administrator "sede vacante" (vacant See) of Dromore.
-As Apostolic Administrator, Bishop Philip Boyce OCD will oversee the pastoral needs of the faithful of the diocese.
+On 28 February 2018, Bishop John McAreavey announced his intention to resign as Bishop of Dromore.
+During March, Bishop McAreavey stood aside from a range of posts within and outside the diocese, including the chair of the Board of Directors of the Diocese of Dromore Trustee, in preparation for the period of sede vacante and to ensure that the functions of the charity continued to operate smoothly.
+Pope Francis accepted the resignation of Bishop John McAreavey as Bishop of Dromore on 26 March 2018 and appointed Bishop Philip Boyce OCD, Bishop emeritus of Raphoe, as the Apostolic Administrator "sede vacante" of Dromore.
 An Apostolic Administrator is appointed to temporarily govern a diocese when special or serious circumstances warrant such an appointment.
 Bishop Boyce governs in the name of the Holy Father and has all the powers and duties of a diocesan bishop.
+The Apostolic Administrator does not make decisions or appointments of significant importance that would impede the freedom of action of the future bishop (Code of Canon Law, canon 428).
+As Apostolic Administrator, Bishop Philip Boyce OCD oversees the pastoral needs of the faithful of the diocese.
+On 15 April 2019, Pope Francis appointed Archbishop Eamon Martin as Apostolic Administrator of the Diocese in place of Bishop Boyce.